Sequence/docs

 Tip

 If you're integrating for the first time, start with /v1/stream and subscribe to the topics you need.
-One connection serves prices, books, orders, fills, routing decisions, TCA, fair price, traces, and funding rates.
+One connection serves prices, books, orders, fills, TCA, fair price, traces, and funding rates.

 Authentication